 Download the Experimental Design (First Year Undergraduate Level) CI Package

-After you have been cleared for access, you can download the files that make up the complete Experimental Design (First Year Undergraduate Level) CI Package by inputting the password you were given here.
+You can download the files that make up the complete Experimental Design (First Year Undergraduate Level) CI Package by clicking here.